bigbluebutton/bigbluebutton-room-media-connector/appliance-application/README.md

 by displaying the most relevant content, given the available displays.

+## Prerequisites

+This application needs to be run on a device (e.g. Intel NUC) inside the meeting room that itself can be connected to the room's audiovisual input and output devices.

+Currently as additional hardware an Elgato Streamdeck is required as input device if you want to control the meeting from the appliance.

 ## Running the application in development mode

 1. Copy config file: